 It actually records a low of 15°C at such times.
 Under this, the island chain is excellent for tourism.

 Some of the high places of interest on the island are the Heraklion archaeological site, Spinalonga islet, Elafonisi lagoon and monastery, and the Knossos palace ruins.

 Its proximity to the Mediterranean Sea also makes it great for a couple of water sports and activities.
 These include snorkeling, deep-sea diving, swimming, sunbathing, and pure relaxation.

 In most cases, Cyprus is known for civil unrests and political strife.

 This is mainly between the Greek and the Turkish speaking inhabitants.
 What many do not seem to realize though is the fact that the island is also resourced rich.

 This independent nation indeed has plenty of goodies to offer to any passionate tourist.

 Topping the list of these goodies is the warm winter weather.
-Indeed, the island records a low of only 12°C. This means it is devoid of snow or extremely cold temperatures that are characteristic of continental Europe.
+Indeed, the island records a low of only 12°C. This means it is devoid of snow or freezing temperatures that are characteristic of continental Europe.

 You will also get to enjoy some great local cuisines not to mention sunbathing and swimming.

 Malta is a tiny island that is located right at the heart of the Med.
 Sea.
-This tiny and oft-overlooked island is an embodiment of the history of entire Europe.
+This small and oft-overlooked island is an embodiment of the history of entire Europe.